Knot Categorification from Mirror Symmetry, Part II: Lagrangians: homology from A-branes

 which generate the Floer complex $CF^{*,*}(L, L')$ are $d$-touples of points on ${\cal A}$ that lie on intersection of $L_{\alpha}$'s and $L_{\beta}'$'s, up to permutation: \beq =({ p}_1, \ldots , p_d) , \qquad p_{\alpha} \in L_{\alpha} \cap L'_{\sigma(\alpha)}, \eeq where $\sigma$ is any element of $S_d$, the symmetric group of $d$ elements.
 For each intersection point one gets a solution to the equations \eqref{soliton}, and a perturbative vacuum of the Landau-Ginsburg model on the interval, with $L$ and $L'$ as boundary conditions.
 To see that one needs to allow for an arbitrary permutation $\sigma$ in \eqref{intp}, recall that in going around any closed loop in $Y$, the corresponding $d$ points on ${\cal A}$ come back to themselves, only up to the action of the symmetric group.
 Up to relabeling of the Lagrangians, we can choose a single intersection point ${\cal P}'$ to correspond to a $d$-tuple ${\cal P}'=(p'_1, \ldots ,p'_d)$, where $p'_{\alpha} \in L_{\alpha} \cap L_{\alpha}'$.
 Pick any other intersection point ${\cal P}$ and consider a disk interpolating from ${\cal P}'$ to ${\cal P}$.
 If, in looping around its boundary, points come back to themselves only up to permutation $\sigma$, than ${\cal P}$ has the form in \eqref{intp}.

-The theory is solvable since it is a close cousin of Heegard-Floer theory of Oszvath, Szabo and Rasmussen \cite{OS,R, L}.
-Heegard-Floer theory leads to invariants based on $\mathfrak{su}_{1|1}$ in place of $\mathfrak{su}_{2}$.
-It has target $Y^0= Sym^d {\cal A}$, and a potential of similar flavor to $W$.
-One of the key ideas of \cite{OS} is that the $d$-dimensional problem on $Y_0$ reduces to a one dimensional problem on ${\cal A}$.
-This leads to the cylindrical formulation of Heegard-Floer theory, established in \cite{L}.
-(The fact that Heegard-Floer theory has a rephrasing in terms of a Landau-Ginsburg model with string theory origin is explained in \cite{ALR}; I will preview some aspects of that work.)
+The theory is solvable since it is a close cousin of Heegaard-Floer theory of Oszvath, Szabo \cite{OS} and Rasmussen and Lipshitz \cite{R, L}.
+Heegaard-Floer theory leads to invariants based on $\mathfrak{su}_{1|1}$ in place of $\mathfrak{su}_{2}$.
+It has target which is the same $Y= Sym^d {\cal A}$, but with a different holomorphic form $\Omega_{HF}$ and potential $W_{HF}$.
+The fact that Heegaard-Floer theory has a rephrasing in terms of a Landau-Ginsburg model with string theory origin is explained in \cite{ALR}.
+One of the key ideas of \cite{OS} is that the $d$-dimensional problem on $Y$ reduces to a one dimensional problem on ${\cal A}$.
+This leads to the cylindrical formulation of Heegaard-Floer theory, established in \cite{L}.

 Following \cite{OS, R, L}, the starting point is a correspondence between holomorphic maps $y: \rm{D} \rightarrow Y$ and Riemann surfaces $S$ embedded in the four manifold which is a product of ${\rm D}$ and ${\cal A}$: